 An honest assessment requires noting what digital tools do not change:

-Professional judgement — the decision to classify a chainplate finding as Category A rather than B is yours.
-You make that classification when you log the finding in the field.
-The draft pre-populates the defect schedule with your classifications, but you review and confirm every single categorisation during the approval phase.
-The judgement is yours, not delegated to the tool.
+Professional judgement — the decision to classify a chainplate finding as Category A rather than B belongs to the surveyor.
+That classification is made when the finding is logged in the field.
+The draft pre-populates the defect schedule with those classifications, but every single categorisation is reviewed and confirmed during the approval phase.
+The judgement stays with the surveyor, not delegated to the tool.

 The inspection itself — 4–5 hours on the vessel is 4–5 hours.
-You cannot compress this with software without compromising the quality of the inspection.
+Software cannot compress this without compromising the quality of the inspection.

 Client relationships — the conversation with a buyer who wants to understand their report, or the phone call with a broker chasing status, takes the time it takes.